dawnduan/aer1810_llm_paper/presentations/CanAI25/scripts_v1.md

 the Top-1 accuracy in 67% on the development set, outperforming prior work.

 Trends of literature has influenced our work.
-SCILEAD, submitted in Nov 24 EMNLP, contributes a manual curated scientific leaderboard datsets (around 40 papers).
+SCILEAD, accpted in Nov 24 EMNLP, contributes a manual curated scientific leaderboard datsets (around 40 papers).
 They method is LLM –based method that automatically construct scientific leaderboard.

 We are also influenced by recent trends of prompting techiqnues.
 Famour few shot manner, self-critique and self-refine are the major ones.